kaisenlinux/manpages-dev/category/NetworkSecurity/comgt.md

        Of course it then becomes trivial to make this script a whole lot more functional by adding code for busy detect, re-dialing, etc...

    Verbose output
        When the verbose option is turned on, comgt reports everthing on the standard error channel.
 If turned on from the command line (-v), the output contains 4 sections.

        - Command line argument actions
          These are actions taken because they were specified from the command line, such as opening a communication device (-d), etc...
 For these to be output, you must  specify  -v  as  the first argument.

        - List of arguments
          The  number and list of arguments passed.
-This is useful in case you have a bunch of environment variables or quotes, back-quotes, backslashes on the com‐ mand line and you´re not sure what the script really sees.
+This is useful in case you have a bunch of environment variables or quotes, back-quotes, backslashes on the command line and you´re not sure what the script really sees.

        - Script list
          A list of the script to execute.
 This may be a concatenation of the default internal script, unless this is suppressed by the -s option, and a script file.
 Every  line  is  listed with its line number and character position.

        - Execution output
          List  of  commands  as they are executed.
 The parser prints the line its currently on, starting from the exact point where its at to the end of the line.
-Mul‐ tiple command groups on a single line produce multiple output lines.
+Multiple command groups on a single line produce multiple output lines.
 Verbose output may be mixed with script output (print, eprint or lprint.)

        Here´s an example: